 Status: Special concern

-The snapping turtle is Ontario’s most prehistoric-looking turtle species.
+The snapping turtle (Chelydra serpentina) is Ontario’s most prehistoric-looking turtle species.
 Its long tail has a series of triangular spikes along the top that are reminiscent of those of a stegosaurus.

 The carapace (upper shell) is tan or olive to black in colour, has a coarsely serrated anterior (front) edge and three longitudinal ridges, and is often covered with algae.
 The plastron (lower shell) is very small.
 The maximum length of the carapace in this species is 47 centimetres.
 The snapping turtle is the largest freshwater turtle in Canada.